miya0001/wordpress-generic-content-styles/README.md

 $ gulp sass
 ```

-Put the code like following into your theme's functions.php.
+Put the code like following into your theme's `functions.php`.

 ```
 wp_enqueue_styles(